 The Oblique Strategies are a deck of cards.
 They were first developed by Brian Eno and Peter Schmidt as a tool to overcome moments of creative pressure or stagnation.

-In my design work, the constraints of time can sometimes steer me away from modes of thinking that would lead to better, more innovative work.
-Obliques are a way to nudge myself back toward creative problem-solving - reminding me of the unexpected surprises that occur when I have time and freedom to create something new.
+In my design work, time constraints can sometimes steer me away from ideas that would lead to better, more innovative work.
+Obliques are a way to nudge myself back toward creative problem-solving - reminding me that unexpected surprises can occur when I have time and freedom to create something new.

 I first learned about Obliques from one of my design mentors, Christopher Knowles.
 They've become a cornerstone of my creative practice, and some of my favorite work has come from the challenges presented by these prompts.